 Ray is a Python framework for scaling Python workloads, originally developed for reinforcement learning applications.
 Ray can support data processing through the Modin package, which claims to scale Pandas by “changing a single line of code”.
-We tried to run TPC-H queries on Ray/Modin on the same 16 c5n.18xlarge cluster, but it ran out of memory for any dataset larger than 10 GB (even though the cluster has 3 TB of memory).
+We tried to run our workload derived from TPC-H on Ray/Modin on the same 16 c5n.18xlarge cluster, but it ran out of memory for any dataset larger than 10 GB (even though the cluster has 3 TB of memory).
 This is highly unexpected since Modin claims to scale to 1TB+ datasets.
 For the 10 GB dataset, Ray/Modin was slower than Pandas in many cases.
 We checked the Modin logs to ensure it doesn’t fall back to Pandas for large computations (only one query did).

 Therefore, we found Ray/Modin not to be currently capable of processing large datasets for the target use cases, and we plan to try again later.
 Architecturally, Ray uses similar task scheduling mechanisms as Spark and Dask, so we don’t expect it to reach Bodo’s performance levels.